Tutorial - Integrate Dynamo

 parametrization = Parametrization

-- Refresh your app, and you should see the input fields there.
+Refresh the development workspace in your browser and you should the input fields appear.

 2. Create a method to update Dynamo file

-files.
-This will be done by creating a staticmethod
+This will be done by defining a staticmethod

 class, similar to what is described in the